open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

    3. Add the `admission.gatekeeper.sh/ignore` label to the namespace.
 The value attached to the label is ignored, so it can be used to annotate the reason for the exemption.

+## Difference between exclusion using config resource and `--exempt-namespace` flag

+The difference is at what point in the admission process an exemption occurs.

+If you use `--exempt-namespace` flag and `admission.gatekeeper.sh/ignore` label, Gatekeeper's webhook will not be called by the API server for any resource in that namespace.
+That means that Gatekeeper being down should have no effect on requests for that namespace.

+If you use the config method, Gatekeeper itself evaluates the exemption.
+The benefit there is that we have more control over the syntax and can be more fine-grained, but it also means that the API server is still calling the webhook, which means downtime can have an impact.